Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Broadcaster anonymity

-Using Eqs.~\eqref{eq:detCn}, and~\eqref{eq:detCshift} in Section~\ref{sec:math}, we obtain an explicit bound on the amount of information about the broadcaster's identity leaked within the measurement outcomes (assuming $n \ge 3$):
+where $\alpha$ is the SNR given in Eq.~(\ref{eq:SNR}).
+Using Eqs.~\eqref{eq:detCn}, and~\eqref{eq:detCshift}, we obtain an explicit bound on the amount of information about the broadcaster's identity leaked within the measurement outcomes (assuming $n \ge 3$):

+where $T_n$ is the $n$th-order Chebyshev polynomial of the first kind, valid for $n\ge 3$.
 The mathematical form of Eq.~\eqref{eq:mutinfobound} can be interpreted as comparing a shift in a function [namely, ${f(\epsilon) \mapsto f(\epsilon + \epsilon\alpha)}$, where $f(\epsilon) = T_n(1+\epsilon)-1$] to its first-order Taylor-series approximation.
 When this is a good approximation, anonymity is high, and little identifying information leaks out.

 The only reason Eq.~\eqref{eq:mutinfobound} is not an equality is that we used the fact that the entropy of a mixture of Gaussians is upper bounded by the entropy of a Gaussian with the same covariance as that of the mixture.
 When this is a bad approximation, it is possible that the right-hand side of Eq.~\eqref{eq:mutinfobound} could exceed $H(A) = \log n$, while the actual value of $I(\vec M;A)$ never will.

-Also note that $I(\vec M;A)$ as calculated is not additive under multiple repetitions of the protocol because after each run, the prior~$p_A(a)$ about the sender's identity will have changed based on the new information, requiring a new calculation.
-Nevertheless, for a single instance of the protocol, Eq.~\eqref{eq:mutinfobound} quantifies the lack of anonymity of the broadcaster.
+Also note that $I(\vec M;A)$ as calculated is not additive under multiple repetitions of the protocol with the same broadcaster because after each run, the prior~$p_A(a)$ about the sender's identity will have changed based on the new information, requiring a new calculation.
+Nevertheless, Eq.~\eqref{eq:mutinfobound} provides an estimate of the anonymity of the broadcaster in an asymptotic sense to be described shortly.
+(A calculation of single-shot probability of detection in a special case of the protocol is deferred to Sec.~\ref{sec:singleshot}.)